zehua-jerry-yu/RollingStatistics/README.md

 ### setuptools

-This method is the easiest, just run the following commands in the project root folder:
+This method is the easiest, you only need the 3 files in `/src`, then just run the following commands in the project root folder:

 ```
 $ cd src